fastruby/afip_bill/README.md

 ## Demo

-This is an example of how it looks a bill generated with this gem: < link to a pdf bill here >
+This is an example of how it looks a bill generated with this gem: [bill_example.pdf](https://github.com/ombulabs/afip_bill/blob/master/bill_example.pdf)

 ## License